 We have been instrumental in helping established companies develop alpaca handling equipment and specialist alpaca mineral buckets.
 The alpaca industry in the UK is evolving and we are pleased to be able to help with this process.

 We set out to offer a ‘one stop shop’.
 We have achieved this with the purchase of our own herd sires and our on-farm resources.
 With movements, however, came risk and we took the decision to restrict movements.
-Apart from the occasional import of herd sires from bio secure units, which is vital for progression, we are achieving our goals.
+With careful purchases from bio secure units, which is vital for progression, we are achieving our goals.
 In 2017, limited breedings to our herd sires will be offered to those herds able to demonstrate robust bio security and high herd health status.